ajitgoel/Notes/InterviewQuestions/ASP.NetMVC/Toptal-InterviewQuestions.md

 **[ASP.NET MVC 5] What basic folders do we have in an ASP.NET project without Areas?
 What are they for?
 What subfolders do they have (if applicable)?
 Which folders are publicly accessible?**

-- x`App_Data` can be used to store some application’s data.
+- `App_Data` can be used to store some application’s data.
 - `App_Start` contains configuration classes: `RouteConfig`, `BundleConfig`, etc.
 - `Content` is a publicly accessible folder for static files, such as CSS files, images, etc., but not scripts.
 - `Controllers` is a default folder for application controllers.